shmuhammadd/NaijaSenti/README.md

 Thank you so much (mun gode!) for visiting the project and we do hope that you'll join us on this amazing journey to support development of resources for Nigerian natural language processing.

 ## Glossary

+* Lacuna Fund : Lacuna Fund is the world’s first collaborative effort to provide data scientists, researchers, and social entrepreneurs in low- and middle-income contexts globally with the resources they need to produce labeled datasets that address urgent problems in their communities.

+* **Hausa**:  Hausa is a Chadic language spoken by the Hausa people, mainly within the territories of Niger and the northern half of Nigeria, and with significant minorities in Chad, Ghana, and Cameroon.

+* **Hausa**:  Hausa is a Chadic language spoken by the Hausa people, mainly within the territories of Niger and the northern half of Nigeria, and with significant minorities in Chad, Ghana, and Cameroon.

 * **Hausa**:  Hausa is a Chadic language spoken by the Hausa people, mainly within the territories of Niger and the northern half of Nigeria, and with significant minorities in Chad, Ghana, and Cameroon.
 * **README file**: a document that introduces an open project to the public and any potential contributors